Cloud-Innovation-Partners/cloudtdms/docs/installation.md

 ### Installation Script

->**Note :** *Installation script is available for Ubuntu 18.04 only, In case you are using any other OS, you can go for either
+>**Note :** *Installation script is available for Ubuntu 18.04 and 20.04 use only, In case you are using any other OS, you can go for either
              manual or docker installation.*

-`CloudTDMS` accompanies an installation script that can be used to install and run the service on Ubuntu 18.04.
-The script will run as a service on ubuntu machine.
+The installation script is used to install and run `CloudTDMS` as a service on Ubuntu server.
+It will create a separate `user:group` named `cloudtdms` which will be used by the service to process and store your data.
+You need to place your `configuration` files and data in the corresponding directories under `/home/cloudtdms`

 1. Simply clone the repo from the github: